Can Guinea Pigs Eat Celery?

 Are Celery Leaves Suitable for Guinea Pigs?

+If you read up on guinea pig nutrition, you’ll find that many people feed their Guineas leafy greens.
 It’s fine to feed your pig the greens of the plant, remember not to overdo it, for the sake of their kidneys.

 Are Celery Stems Suitable for Guinea Pigs?